-The NBCRNA offers a voluntary sub specialty certification in nonsurgical pain management.
-CRNAs who obtain certification are competent in neural or neuraxial blocks, alternative techniques for management of acute and chronic pain (pharmacologic and non-pharmacologic).
+The NBCRNA offers a voluntary sub-specialty certification in nonsurgical pain management.
+CRNAs who obtain certification are competent in neural or neuraxial blocks, alternative techniques for the management of acute and chronic pain (pharmacologic and non-pharmacologic).
 Criteria for examination include:

 - Unrestricted RN/APRN license

 - Current CRNA certification

 - At least two years of nurse anesthetist clinical experience

 - Attestation of being actively engaged in nurse anesthesia practice

 - Evidence of completion of the education in specific pain management areas